Why is it called UBOS?¶

 However, if you insist, there are two easy ways of getting root:

 - On a system where you have access to the console, you can simply log into the console as root.
 By default, there is no password.
 (The assumption is that if somebody has physical access to your Raspberry Pi, game is over anyway, security-wise).

-- As user shepherd, invoke sudo bash.
+- As user shepherd, invoke sudo su or sudo bash.
 This will give you a root shell.